Greece is more than islands and beaches, and Thessaloniki is great proof of it. This city is a unique combination of ancient history and modernism.

 Walking food tour in the open market district – Learn the history of the open markets and the famous traditional Greek taverns.
 You will taste a variety of culinary treasures.

 Food and Culture Tour – Taste a wide variety of drinks and bites.
-Learn about Thessaloniki’s unique culture as you walk through ancient streets, and interact with local restaurateurs, and fellow food lovers.
+Learn about what to do in Thessaloniki’s unique food culture as you walk through ancient streets, and interact with local restaurateurs, and fellow food lovers.

 Where to Stay in Thessaloniki